 Proverbs 13:22 speaks of leaving such an inheritance behind.
-It says, ““A good man leaveth an inheritance to his children’s children . . .”
-One that even the grandbabies can participate in.
+It says, “A good man leaveth an inheritance to his children’s children…” One that even the grandbabies can participate in.
 Of course, it doesn’t have to be farm work.
-Rather, anything real and tangible thing that will help our children build their future; something that those coming after us can positively say, “I get that from my dad or mom,” or something to that effect.
-When they can say, “Thanks to the legacy they left behind they set forth this foundation for me to build my life on.”
+Rather, any real and tangible thing that will help our children build their future; something that those coming after us can positively say, “I get that from my dad or mom,” or something to that effect.
+When they can say, “Thanks to the legacy they left behind, they set forth this foundation for me to build my life on.”
 That deals with the material side of life.

 As a parent, we do feel spent sometimes for the sake of our children, both materialistically and spiritually.
 But, since I believe in the Word of God I believe there is going to be good growth that comes out of it.
 Nope, everything is not all peachy-keen all the time, but as the one who wants to leave a legacy, I believe God will bless.